Microchip-MPLAB-Harmony/usb_apps_device/apps/msd_basic/readme.md

 - Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_20"></a> [PIC32MM USB Curiosity Development Board](https://www.microchip.com/en-us/development-tool/dm320107)

-- Press the switch S1 to trigger communication from the USB Device to the USB Host.
+- Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ## Running the Application